-Global Targets & Standards ICCM (Universal Integrated Community Case Management) to prioritise the most deprived and marginalised, removing financial and non-financial barriers to access. ž DRC Status YES - DRC has ICCM Guidelines from 2018.
-Sub-national Status YES - All 26 Provinces follow the ICCM Guidelines.
-YES - Amoxycillin DT 250 mg is on the Essential Medicines List 2013.
-YES - All 26 Provinces have trained CHWs to dispense Amoxycillin DT 250 mg as per the ICCM Guidelines.

-Oxygen levels in children should be monitored by trained CHWs (community health workers) who can refer them in time to primary and secondary health facilities which have oxygen supply.
+DRC Status YES - DRC has ICCM Guidelines from 2018.

+YES - All 26 Provinces follow the ICCM Guidelines.

+YES - Amoxycillin dispersible tablets 250 mg is on the Essential Medicines List 2013.
+YES - All 26 Provinces have trained CHWs to dispense Amoxycillin dispersible tablets 250 mg as per the ICCM Guidelines.
+Global Targets & Standards Oxygen Oxygen levels in children should be monitored by trained CHWs (community health workers) who can refer them in time to primary and secondary health facilities which have oxygen supply.

-NO - CHWs are not mandated to use pulse oximeters.
+DRC Status NO - CHWs are not mandated to use pulse oximeters.

+Sub-national Status Sub-national Status NO - CHWs are not mandated to use pulse oximeters in the 26 Provinces.
 NO - the 'Medical Oxygen Use in Health Facilities Strategy' is currently being developed.

-Sub-national Status

-NO - CHWs are not mandated to use pulse oximeters in the 26 Provinces.

 NO - Only 5% of facilities across the 26 Provinces have medical oxygen availability.

-Health workers13

-Oxygen

-90% pneumonia care seeking behaviour by 2030 as per Every Breath Counts' call to governments to set an official national target.
-All children with pneumonia should be taken to, or referred to, a health facility at the earliest, either by a parent or community health worker.
+Global Targets & Standards 90% pneumonia care seeking behaviour by 2025 as per the Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD).
+All children with pneumonia symptoms should be taken promptly to an appropriate health facility.

-3 GOOD HEALTH AND WELL-BEING

-Care seeking behaviour16

-Only

-42% children with pneumonia symptoms were taken to a health facility in 2016.

-Sub-national Status

-$\mathbf{37\%}$ of children under-five with pneumonia symptoms, from the poorest households, were taken to a health facility in 2013.
+DRC Status Care seeking behaviour Only 42% children with pneumonia symptoms were taken to a health facility in 2016.
+Sub-national Status 37% of children under-five with pneumonia symptoms, from the poorest households, were taken to a health facility in 2013.
 44% of children under-five with pneumonia symptoms, from the richest households, were taken to a health facility in 2013.

-Fighting for Breath: The Global Forum on Childhood Pneumonia, January 2020

-Pneumonia is the world's deadliest infectious killer of children and the ultimate disease of poverty.
+Fighting for Breath: The Global Forum on Childhood Pneumonia, January 2020 Pneumonia is the world's deadliest infectious killer of children and the ultimate disease of poverty.
 Each year 800,000 of the world's poorest and most vulnerable children die from the disease - more than 2000 every day.
 The overwhelming majority of these deaths are preventable.
 Yet fatalities are declining slowly - far too slowly for the world to deliver on the Sustainable Development Goal pledge to 'end preventable child deaths by 2030'.
 Changing this picture will require more than a reaffirmation of the SDG promise.
 The children whose lives are at stake need a bold agenda backed by urgent action.